Anthares101/k3s-pi-cluster/README.md

 - Install K3S in a cluster with 1 master and n workers nodes (Adapt `hosts.ini` to your needs)
 - Install an NFS server to allow the cluster to provide persistent volumes to pods through a NFS provider
 - Install an NFS provider and Prometheus - AlertManager - Grafana as monitoring stack out of the box
+- Installs Falco as Intrusion Detection System (IDS) and integrate it with Prometheus and company
 - Install cert-manager with some letsencrypt issuers to allow the creation of valid https certificates
 - Setup Traefik ingress to redirect all requests to HTTPS